Our Favorite Garlic-Parmesan Roasted Cauliflower

 • Reheat: To re-establish the cauliflower’s crisp, reheat in the air-fryer or a 350ºF oven until warm.
 Alternatively, you can heat in the microwave, however the cauliflower florets will be much softer.

-Garlic-Parmesan Roasted Cauliflower styled in a serving bowl with a lemon wedge on the side.
+Garlic-Parmesan Roasted Cauliflower florets in a blue bowl styled on a gray surface.

 More Roasted Cauliflower Recipes

-If you give this roasted cauliflower recipe a try, snap a pic and tag #dishingouthealth so I can see your beautiful creations.
+If you try this garlic Parmesan roasted cauliflower recipe, snap a pic and tag #dishingouthealth so I can see your beautiful creations.

 I also really appreciate readers taking the time to leave a rating and review!
 Lastly, follow along on Facebook and Pinterest for the latest recipe updates.